 Once the spine is exposed a small amount of bone is removed to provide an opening into the spinal canal.
 The nerves are gently dissected to expose and visualize the diseased disc.
 Depending on the extent of disc herniation, the extruded fragments are freed from the surrounding tissues and removed, alleviating the pressure on the adjacent nerves.
 The objective is not to remove the entire disc, only the herniated portions that are compressing the exiting spinal nerve.
 Removal of the entire disc would lead to a mechanically unstable environment and lead to the development of mechanical low back pain.
 As with any operative procedure there are risks associated with a microdiscectomy; however these risks are minimal.

 In uncomplicated cases the patient is encouraged to ambulate on the same day or day after surgery.
 An overnight stay in the hospital is often all that is required.
 Patients are instructed to limit activities to walking for the first several weeks, afterwards a gradual increase in activities is allowed.
-Formal physical therapy may be necessary depending on the severity of p-operative neurological complaints, however it is rarely required.
+Formal physical therapy may be necessary depending on the severity of post-operative neurological complaints, however it is rarely required.

 Extrusion of an intervertebral disc can cause compression of a spinal nerve leading to pain, sensory changes, or weakness of an extremity.
 When nonoperative measures fail to alleviate symptoms, surgical intervention may be indicated.
 The surgical technique is known as a microdiscectomy which involves removal of the extruded disc fragment thereby relieving the pressure on the involved nerve.